I. About the Hosts

 With the aim of delivering trusted professional services, the BAC/BIAC endeavors to promote and encourage the resolution of disputes through efficacious arbitration and a comprehensive understanding of Chinese arbitration practices.
 Towards this end, the BAC/BIAC actively organizes the Annual Summit on Commercial Dispute Resolution in China, sponsors the Biennial ICCA Conference, and contributes constructively to the UNCITRAL Working Group II’s deliberations, as an observer.

-Based on BAC/BIAC International Internship, Beijing Rule of Law Fellow (“the Joint Internship”) is an innovative move as BAC/BIAC and CIIL decided to cooperate.
+Based on BAC/BIAC International Internship, Beijing Rule of Law Fellow (“the Internship”) is an innovative move as BAC/BIAC decided to cooperate.
 It provides unique opportunity for international students to gain hands-on experience of Chinese legal matters and interact with talents in Chinese legal professionals.

 Since the creation of BAC/BIAC International Internship in 2005, hundreds of students from 83 reputative universities in 18 countries applied and 80 students received the opportunity to intern in BAC/BIAC.
 They closely observed arbitration and dispute resolution practice in China, studied know-how at the top arbitration institution, and merged those Chinese “flavor” into their legal career.
 With the innovation of the Joint Internship, international students will have an enhanced experience by participating BAC/BIAC and CIIL’s tasks and networking with more Chinese legal professionals.

-The international interns will be able to participate in the international arbitration procedures administered by BAC/BIAC and the legal activities organized by CIIL.
+The international interns will be able to participate in the international arbitration procedures administered by BAC/BIAC.
 On a weekly basis in general, the hosts will invite talents in top law firms, arbitration institutions, courts, universities, etc. to have meetings with international interns (herein referred as “Rendez-vous”), which enable exchange of ideas and thoughts.
 This Rendez-vous will be inclusive for other hosts in certain period of time and subject to the hosts’ arrangement.

 The Weekly Plan for 2019 (Winter & Summer):